Wednesday, December 12, 2007

 Fortunately, the Wing On shop still exists and is still a department store.
 After many changes of names, the Wing On company of HongKong got it back and the shop is now called Wing On again.

+The exterior has been recently renovated, making it once again one of the stars of Nanjing Road.
 An additional building was erected in the 1930's next to the original one.
 It also has a shopping center on the bottom (now hosting a massive Giordano shop), with an hotel above it.
 Both buildings are linked by two bridges that do not seem to be used anymore.

 Unfortunately, renovation of the interior of both buildings has left very little of the original construction.
 They look just the same as the brand new shopping centers built in other parts of the city.
 The old time spirit has been completely lost, though I recently learned that the 4th and 5th floors of the old building that used to be the restaurant and dance hall have been turned into a Old Shanghai themed restaurant.
 I will have to check that out soon.
 Wing On and Sincere (the opposite department store) used to feature various animals and displays to attract people to the shops.
 Wing On seems to have restarted the trend, as they had 3 peacocks and a few other birds in a large cage in front of the shop in early March this year.
 This was attracting a lot of attention from people passing by, renewing an old tradition.